-- (2) Includes shares pledged as follows: Abney 0; Peretz 0, Barber 14,490; Gershenhorm 0; Gray 20,497; and all directors and executive officers as a group 43,635.
+- (2) Includes shares pledged as follows: Abney 0; Peretz 0, Barber 14,490; Gershenhorn 0; Gray 20,497; and all directors and executive officers as a group 43,635.
 The aggregate number of shares pledged by directors and executive officers as a group represents significantly less than 1% of our issued and outstanding shares of common stock.
 Shares pledged by directors and executive officers are not counted for purposes of compliance with our stock ownership guidelines.
 All of the executive officers that had existing pledges met their stock ownership guidelines after excluding the shares subject to pledge.
 None of our directors have pledged any shares of UPS stock.
-As described under "Corporate Governance Transactions in Company Stock", we adopted a policy in 2014 prohibiting our directors from entering into future pledges of their UPS stock. - (3) Includes class A shares that may be acquired by directors upon the conversion of RSUs following separation from the UPS Board of Directors.
-These RSUs are also reported in the additional ownership table below. - (4) Includes class A shares that may be acquired through stock options exercisable through April 10, 2018 as follows: Abney 206,504; Peretz 36,990; Barber 60,193; Gershenhorm 60,887; Gray 83,151; and all directors and executive officers as a group 534,693. - (5) None of the individuals listed, nor members of their immediate families, has any direct ownership rights in the shares in this column.
+As described under "Corporate Governance Transactions in Company Stock", we adopted a policy in 2014 prohibiting our directors and executive officers from entering into future pledges of their UPS stock. - (3) Includes class A shares that may be acquired by directors upon the conversion of RSUs following separation from the UPS Board of Directors.
+These RSUs are also reported in the additional ownership table below. - (4) Includes class A shares that may be acquired through stock options exercisable through April 10, 2018 as follows: Abney 206,504; Peretz 36,990; Barber 60,193; Gershenhorn 60,887; Gray 83,151; and all directors and executive officers as a group 534,693. - (5) None of the individuals listed, nor members of their immediate families, has any direct ownership rights in the shares in this column.
 See footnotes 7 and 8. - (6) All directors and executive officers individually and as a group held less than one percent of outstanding shares of each of class A and class B common stock outstanding as of February 9, 2018.
-Assumes that all options exercisable and RSUs through April 10, 2018 owned by the named individual are exercised. - (7) Includes 3,444,484 class A shares and 16,036 class B shares owned by the Annie E. Casey Foundation, Inc., which are considered under SEC rules to be beneficially owned by David Abney because he serves on the Board of Trustees.

-(8) Includes shares owned by the Annie E. Casey Foundation, Inc.
+Assumes that all options exercisable and RSUs through April 10, 2018 owned by the named individual are exercised.
+The total number of shares outstanding used in calculating this percentage also assumes that none of the options owned by other named individuals are exercised. - (7) Includes 3,444,484 class A shares and 16,036 class B shares owned by the Annie E. Casey Foundation, Inc., which are considered under SEC rules to be beneficially owned by David Abney because he serves on the Board of Trustees. - (8) Includes shares owned by the Annie E. Casey Foundation, Inc.